 NBIO 201.
 Social and Ethical Issues in the Neurosciences.
-2-3 Units.
+2-4 Units.

 Foundational scientific issues and philosophical perspectives related to advances in the study of brain and behavior.
 Implications of new insights from the neurosciences for medical therapy, social policy, and broader conceptions of human nature including consciousness, free will, personal identity, and moral responsibility.
 Topics include ethical issues related to genetic screening and editing, desire and addiction, criminal behavior, the biology of sexuality, fetal pain, aging and neurodegenerative disease, brain-computer interfaces, and neural enhancement and the human future.
 May be taken for 2 units without a research paper.
-Undergraduates must enroll in NBI0101.
-This course will NOT fulfill the Ways-ER requirement for spring 2021.
-Application required: http://bit.ly/ NBIOApplication.
+This course must be taken for a minimum of 3 units and a letter grade to be eligible for Ways credit.
+Undergraduates must enroll in NBIO101.
+Application required: http://bit.ly/NBIOApplication.